clemak27/clemak27.github.io/content/linux_setup/index.md

 ### Linux Mint

-Guess everyone had to start somewhere ¯\\\_(ツ)_/¯ For the things I did back then, which was mostly taking notes for university classes and some simple programming, it was ok.
-Cinnamon was also fine at the beginning, coming from windows.
+Guess everyone had to start somewhere ¯\\\_(ツ)_/¯.
+For the things I did back then, which was mostly taking notes for university classes and some simple programming, it was ok.
+Cinnamon was also fine at the beginning, coming from Windows.

 ### Ubuntu